vukasinterzic/AdminToys/README.md

 #### StampFile
 Add date and time stamp to the end of the file name.
 You can use it to rename the existing file or to make a copy of that file with date and time added to the end of the original name.

+#### Invoke-Unzip
+Zip file extraction by attempting 3 methods, in case prerequisites are not met.

 #### Get-ConsoleMusic
 Fun little function that plays songs directly from console.
 Currently available melodies: Super Mario, Tetris, Mission Impossible, Star Wars.